Mexico Field Trips, February and March 1980

 We

-hung around some more & had a conference on the porch with the
+hung around some more and had a conference on the porch with the

 kids playing games with me.
 Went to the square where the kids were